Paul-Clue/capstone2/README.md

 # HTML Capstone Project
+- Brief Description:
 This is the capstone project.
 The purpose of this project is to revisit all of the things that I have learned in the HTML course.
-The project requires that I build a professional website.
+The project requires that I clone a professional website.
+I must also add my own personal touches to the clone.
+I must change the business and branding.
 The website must be composed of three pages that are all linked through the index.html page.
 I built a main page, an about page, and a ticket page.
+- The main page is the landing page and showcases all of what the business has to offer its customers.
+- The about page offers some information about the company itself and the people who work for it.
+- The ticket page gives an example of what how the business business handles ticket orders and meal requests.
 ![screenshot](./img/Screenshot(2).png)

 ## BUILT WITH